scikit-hep/histbook/README.rst

 .. code-block:: python

-    from vega import VegaLite as canvas                 # for vega import vegascope; canvas = vegascope.LocalCanvas()  # for vegascope
+    from vega import VegaLite as canvas                    # for vega in Jupyter import vegascope; canvas = vegascope.LocalCanvas()     # for vegascope

 Let's start by histogramming a simple array of data.